 - radiation of the head, chest, or neck

 The cells in the body’s mucous membranes divide rapidly, similar to cancer cells.
 Chemotherapy and radiation therapy attack cancer cells and any other rapidly dividing cells, including those of the mucous membranes.

-Around 40% of people who receive chemotherapy may develop mucositis to some extent.
-The risk is likely greater for people who also receive radiation therapy on the head, neck, or chest.
+Some evidence suggests that 35–40% of people who receive chemotherapy may develop mucositis to some extent.
+The risk is

 Several factors can also increase the risk of mucositis.
 They include: